nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 So that's what took me so long to figure out the other thing.
 Okay.
 Okay.
 I got it.
 Alright.

 Cool.
 Sweet.
 Well, you may survive another round.
 I may.
-Speaking of, Kahir, you are up.
+Speaking of, Cahir, you are up.

 So, Chris, I'm kinda wondering.
 Mhmm.
 I have this item that support potion of fire retaliation.
 Uh-huh.
 And since this thing is wood, you know, if I should put that on or do whatever before I hit him?